Review:

 score is between 0 and 5

 The Catcher in the Rye is a novel written by J.D.
-Salinger and published in 1951.
-It follows the story of Holden Caulfield, a young teenager struggling with adulthood and society's expectations.
+Salinger, first published in 1951.
+It follows the story of Holden Caulfield, a teenager who struggles with his alienation and disillusionment with society.

 Key Features